LukeGrahamLandry/franca/devlog.md

 Now you have to pay the cost of compiling that in default_driver but you can precompile it and then we're back to how it was before but with a different connotation.
 I'm considering having drivers use shims too so you don't compile big functions until the first time they get called.

+the thing where run_tests hangs is because fork doesn't duplicate threads. so when it tries to compile with NEW_COMPTIME_JIT it gets stuck in wait() forever.

 ## (Dec 21)